Benchmark Reiterates Citi Trends (CTRN) Buy Recommendation

 What is the Fund Sentiment?

-There are 269 funds or institutions reporting positions in Citi Trends.
-This is a decrease of 3 owner(s) or 1.10% in the last quarter.
-Average portfolio weight of all funds dedicated to CTRN is 0.07%, a decrease of 1.36%.
-Total shares owned by institutions increased in the last three months by 7.43% to 10,529K shares.
-The put/call ratio of CTRN is 0.49, indicating a bullish outlook.
+There are 266 funds or institutions reporting positions in Citi Trends.
+This is a decrease of 8 owner(s) or 2.92% in the last quarter.
+Average portfolio weight of all funds dedicated to CTRN is 0.07%, a decrease of 18.26%.
+Total shares owned by institutions increased in the last three months by 5.64% to 10,454K shares.
+The put/call ratio of CTRN is 1.58, indicating a bearish outlook.

 What are Other Shareholders Doing?